A Culinary Tour

 - Snag a Souvenir.

-After brunch, experience CocoWalk, Coconut Grove’s outdoor shopping and entertainment center.
-With more than 30 shops, a movie theater and a handful of bars and restaurants, the browsing is easy.
-And, should you need one more French treat, Le Macaron has plenty of pastries to choose from.
+After brunch, experience CocoWalk, Coconut Grove’s newly reimagined outdoor shopping and entertainment center.
+With many shops, a movie theater and a handful of bars and restaurants, the browsing is easy.

 - Find Inspiration in Art.